jones58/brutalist-map/README.md

 - Using APIs for the first time was a learning curve.
 The Mapbox docs were very helpful though.
 I was able to get my API token and use an URL restriction to allow me to publish all my code publicly on Github whilst staying secure.
 - I realised that the popups that come with Mapbox are not very user friendly and would not suit my use case.
 I decided that the best thing to do would be to add a custom popup.
+  - This involved:
+    - Designing for different screen sizes using media queries.
+    - Using javascript to set the content of the popup.
+- Editing Geojson data to add properties for an image and a description.
+I started doing this in Mapbox Studio but quickly realised it would be quicker to do edit the geojson in vscode and then update it by uploading the edited file.

 ## TODO:

 - Finish implementing custom popup design

-  - design for different screen sizes with media queries.
   - use dom to set content of popup, at least clickable content. ie. not just inner html
   - add local storage for each feature and click state of visited checkbox
-  - add description to mapbox studio dataset
+- remove -2 and mapbox thing.
-  - add image urls to mapbox studio dataset.

 - Small explanation of what brutalism is, could be a button/pop out.
-- maybe add css bootstrap.

 - share with cohort and reddit brutalist, family friends etc.
 - check got all places from brutalist map.